shenning00/emulated_hue/README.md

  ```
 In this example one Echo (192.168.1.111) has been selected to handle device discovery.

-### customize entity emulated_hue: `hue_name`
+### customize entity emulated_hue_instance: `hue_name`

 Entities can be customized to turn repoting through emulated_hue.
-This is simple by setting emulated_hue to True.

-This attribute has been extended to support True, False, or the name of the emulated hue instance (e.g. hue1, hue2, etc.)
+A new attribute has been added to support name of the emulated hue instance (e.g. hue1, hue2, etc.) to report this entity.

 ``` yaml
 # Example customization